evolucionario/bigbirdtree/README.md

 -BBtree2.tre  Binary tree with no zero or near-zero branch lengths.

--BBtree3.tre Cleaned taxonomy for typos and outdated names with help from the Hosner et al. (2022).
+-BBtree3.tre Cleaned taxonomy for typos and outdated names with help from the Hosner et al. (2022) database.

--BBtreeC2022.tre Crude attemept at matching the Clements/eBird 2022 taxonomy using Hosner et al. (2022).
+-BBtreeC2022.tre Primary matching of the Clements/eBird 2022 taxonomy using Hosner et al. (2022).

 To download a tree from GitHub directly into R: